When do you need a virtual data room hero.

 The clearest trigger is institutional investor involvement.
 If you're raising from VC or PE firms, or if an acquirer has expressed serious interest, you need a proper data room.
 Before that - seed rounds with angels, informal investor conversations - a pitch deck tracking tool is usually enough.
 The moment multiple external parties need access to confidential documents simultaneously, a VDR becomes necessary.

-Is there a good free virtual data room option?
+Is there a good free virtual data room alternative?

 Yes, with caveats.
 Ellty free plan covers document tracking, real-time analytics, and secure sharing with no time limit.
 That's genuinely useful for pitch deck sharing and early investor conversations.
 What it doesn't cover is NDA gating, granular permission controls, and watermarking - features you'll need for active due diligence.
 Free plans across most providers follow the same pattern: good for tracking, limited for deal-specific security features.